Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 Implementing software localization requires a repeatable, solid process you can use to ensure that no matter how many languages you want to operate in, you’ll be able to do it easily and efficiently.

-The software localization process can be approached in three different ways.
-Using the traditional waterfall model, the agile methodology, or the more modern continuous localization model.
-Each approach has its own advantages and challenges, and choosing the right one largely depends on your project’s specific requirements and goals.
+Each approach has its own advantages and challenges.
+Choosing the right one largely depends on your project’s specific requirements and goals.

 2. Agile localization

 Agile localization syncs the localization process with the development process so that they are both operating simultaneously.
-New and modified strings are automatically detected by the localization software and delivered whenever they are ready for merging and publishing.
+New and modified strings are automatically detected and delivered whenever they are ready for merging and publishing.

 3. Continuous localization